 Credit union savings accounts

 In credit unions members pool their savings and lend to one another.
-Members have something in common, such as the same employer, church or trade union, or living in the same area.
+Members have something in common, such as the same employer, trade union, attending a specific place of worship or living in the same area.
 Credit unions use the money they earn to improve services and reward their members.